OSC/ood-documentation/source/authentication.rst

 focus on setting up some of the more common authentication modules (e.g., OpenID Connect with KeyCloak).

-After installing Open OnDemand you **must** add authentiction of some kind to generate the correct Apache configuration.
-When no authentiction is supplied Apache will only serve a static page that directs you here.
+After installing Open OnDemand you **must** add authentication of some kind to generate the correct Apache configuration.
+When no authentication is supplied Apache will only serve a static page that directs you here.

-No Open OnDemand functionality is available without authentiction.
+No Open OnDemand functionality is available without authentication.

 .. note::